 Unfortunately, misleading advertising in real estate is still widely spread which makes relocation difficult when you rely on the internet for budget purposes.

 Looking on the Internet, there is a lovely selection.
 Our client is a single woman, she wants neat, clean and safe.
-We put a short list together, telephoned agents to qualify certain aspects, and plan our itinerary.
+We put a shortlist together, telephoned agents to qualify certain aspects, and planned our itinerary.

 This particular example has five lovely photos of the apartment on the Internet, all decorated in white, grey and orange.
 It is a furnished apartment and on phoning the agent he did admit that he had a lot of interest.
 He explained that he had 8 apartments in the building, so we were welcome to come and see the selection.

 As you can see from the photo, it presented incredibly well on the internet.

 So then tell me – why, oh why, was I presented with this on the day of inspection?